-World of Hyatt points can be redeemed at Hyatt hotels worldwide, including properties located in Melbourne (3), Sydney (2), Perth and Canberra (1 each).
+World of Hyatt points can be redeemed at Hyatt hotels worldwide, including properties located in Melbourne (three), Sydney (two), Perth and Canberra (one each).

-You can receive a bonus on purchases of 3,000 points and above.
-The maximum amount you can buy is 71,500 points, including the bonus, for US$1,320, or about 1.85 US cents per point.
+You can receive a discount on purchases of 5,000 points and above.
+The maximum amount you can buy at a time is 55,000 points for US$990, or about 1.8 US cents per point.

 Previous promotions have offered World of Hyatt points with the following bonus amounts: